joearms/old.blog/_posts/2014-02-07-why-programming-is-difficult.md

 # Amazing but true

-When I'd finished this article, I wanted to spell check the content.
-At this particular time emacs-ispell mode decided to that it could not find aspell, the program that I use for spelling checking.
+When I'd finished this article, I wanted to spell check the content. emacs-ispell mode decided to go on strike.
+It could not find aspell, the program that I use for spelling checking.

 My emacs spell checker has worked faithfully on this machine for several years.
 And just when I complain that I spend half my life